mendhak/mendhak.github.io/staging_area/posts/2021-02-27-mentally-calculate-day-of-the-year.md

 * The 10<sup>th</sup> of the 10<sup>th</sup> month (October 10)
 * The 12<sup>th</sup> of the 12<sup>th</sup> month (December 12)

-All fall on the anchor day (Sunday).
+All fall on the anchor day (Tuesday).

 ### The Odd Months